 In open tunings, we change the standard tuning to create a lush, open chord.
 This means that whenever you strum all the strings, you are actually playing a chord.
 One of the most popular open tunings, open D tuning, tunes a guitar DADGAD.
 For another unique twist, some players play DADF#AD.
 This second tuning adds an interesting layer because it swaps the perfect fourth (G) for a major third (F#).

 Many guitar lessons online or guitar classes will teach you a variety of open tunings.
 At Acoustic Life, we are always striving to improve your guitar experience.
-We have talked about open G tunings, power chords in drop-D tuning, and so much more.
+We have talked about open G tunings, power chords, drop D tunings, power chords in drop-D tuning, and so much more.
 So, we wanted to share with you one of the more original and obscure open tunings: the D-minor open tuning.

 D-Minor Open Tuning